Avanade/DbEx/README.md

 To simplify the database management here are some further considerations that may make life easier over time; especially where you adopt the philosophy that the underlying busines logic (within the application APIs) is primarily responsible for the consistency of the data; and the data source (the database) is being largely used for storage and advanced query:

-- **Nullable everything** - all columns (except) the primary key should be defined as nullable.
-The business logic should validate the request to ensure data is provided where mandatory.
-Makes changes to the database schema easier over time without this constraint.
 - **Minimise constraints** - do not use database constraints unless absolutely necessary; only leverage where the database is the best and/or most efficient means to perform; i.e. uniqueness.
 The business logic should validate the request to ensure that any related data is provided, is valid and consistent.
-- **No cross-schema referencing** - avoid referencing across `Schemas` where possible as this will impact the Migrations as part of this tooling; and we should not be using constraints as per prior point.
-Each schema is considered independent of others except in special cases, such as `dbo` or `sec` (security where used) for example.
+- **No cross-schema referencing** - avoid referencing across `Schemas` where possible as this may impact the Migrations as part of this tooling; and we should not be using constraints as per prior point.
+Each schema is considered independent of others (where using a schema per domain) except in special cases, such as `dbo` or `sec` (security where used) for example.
 - **JSON for schema-less** - where there is data that needs to be persisted, but rarely searched on, a schema-less approach should be considered such that a JSON object is persisted into a single column versus having to define additional tables and/or columns.
 This can further simplify the database requirements where the data is hierarchical in nature.
 To enable the [`ObjectToJsonConverter`](https://github.com/Avanade/CoreEx/blob/main/src/CoreEx/Mapping/Converters/ObjectToJsonConverter.cs) and [`AutoMapperObjectToJsonConverter`](https://github.com/Avanade/CoreEx/blob/main/src/CoreEx.AutoMapper/Converters/AutoMapperObjectToJsonConverter.cs) can be used within the corresponding mapper to enable.
+- **Nullable everything** - all columns (except) the primary key should be defined as nullable.
+The business logic should validate the request to ensure data is provided where mandatory.
+Makes changes to the database schema easier over time without this constraint.

 <br/>